 Originally, I crafted a recipe to turn the tuna casserole into a super chic modern dish, and then came back to this piece and decided to stay true to the recipe.
 I replaced frozen and canned with fresh ingredients, and instead of potato chips, I grilled pita bread and made bread crumbs.
-I used sodium-free mushroom soup.
+I used sodium-free mushroom soup and skipped the pimento.

 For the original Betty Crocker Recipe, see below

 The flavors do work.
 It was delicious and took me back to memories of my mother’s attempts at tuna noodle casserole, one of her better trials indeed.